What to buy in Seoul – 25 best Korean souvenirs

 Korean Red Ginseng

-Maybe the most popular gift Koreans make, red ginseng has plenty of beneficial properties and it is something they are proud of.
+Maybe the most popular gift Koreans make is red ginseng, which has plenty of beneficial properties and is something they are proud of.

-When we moved from Korea we received it in various forms from capsules to powder to tea extract or in cosmetics, and everything in between.
+When we moved from Korea, we received it in various forms, from capsules to powder to tea extract or cosmetics, and everything in between.

-It is an ancient root that has been used in traditional medicine for centuries.
-It’s known to have a variety of health benefits, from boosting your immune system to reducing stress and fatigue.
+It is an ancient root used in traditional medicine for centuries.
+It’s known to have various health benefits, from boosting your immune system to reducing stress and fatigue.
 It also helps improve memory and concentration levels.

-Thus, choosing red ginseng is a great idea for a souvenir to bring back home from South Korea.
+Thus, red ginseng is a great souvenir to bring back home from South Korea.

 Crispy seaweed

-It is easy to carry in the luggage and makes for a great authentic gift.
-You can find them at supermarkets like Emart, Lotte Mart or Homeplus, but also at some larger convenience stores.
+It is easy to carry in the luggage and is a great authentic gift.
+You can find them at supermarkets like Emart, Lotte Mart, Homeplus, and some larger convenience stores.

 Korean tea (Osulloc Tea)

-Before visiting Boseong we had no idea tea grows in South Korea.
-However, it does, and especially the one from Jeju Island is very popular with locals and tourists alike.
+Before visiting Boseong, we had no idea that tea grows in South Korea.
+However, it does, especially the one from Jeju Island, which is very popular with locals and tourists alike.

-Osulloc is a great popular brand that has beautifully wrapped local high-quality tea.
-They have beautiful gift sets, but also premium blended teas or matcha.
+Osulloc is a popular brand that sells beautifully wrapped local, high-quality tea.
+They offer beautiful gift sets as well as premium blended teas or matcha.

-You can find it online (on GMarket or Coupang) or you can buy it directly from one of their beautiful store in Insadong or at their Tea House in Bukchon.
+You can find it online (on GMarket or Coupang) or buy it directly from one of their beautiful stores in Insadong or at their Tea House in Bukchon.

-Also, the Amore Pacific flagship store in Seongsu has a tea house on the last level, where you can also buy Osulloc tea from.
+Also, the Amore Pacific flagship store in Seongsu has a tea house on the last level, where you can buy Osulloc tea.

 Moreover, if you are from the US and don’t want to carry it back home, try it in Korea and order it directly on Amazon here.